schlomm/koop-ckan_govdata_rostock/README.md

 ## Examples
-Here's a few examples of data hosted in ckan and accessed via Koop:
+Here are a few example datasets of data hosted in govdata's ckan as csv and in the right format, which can be processed via Koop:

+* oberbuergermeisterwahl_2012-hro-hro
+* oberbuergermeisterwahl_2012-hro-hro
+* simple_search_wwwberlindetestboaltglascontainer
+* bremen236_c_4419_de
+* friedhoefe-hro-hro
+* poststellen-hro-hro
-* `GeoJSON: your_server:port/ckan_govdata/govdata/oberbuergermeisterwahl_2012-hro-hro`
+* reisebusparkplaetze-hro-hro
-* `FeatureService: your_server:port/ckan_govdata/govdata/oberbuergermeisterwahl_2012-hro-hro/FeatureService`
+* reisebusterminals-hro-hro

 Please note that most of govdata's datasets are not well formated and that those does not follow necessary standards.
 Especially the needed .csv-files do not work in the most cases, because of a wrong formats, which results in parsing errors for koop.
 Although the above mentioned example is useable, you are not able to make a Preview from it, because the needed geometries porperties are put in the wrong array.